White Cabbage Compress for Congestion and Swelling

-- The cabbage leaves are placed overlapping like roof shingles on the area to be treated
+- Place the cabbage leaves overlapping like roof shingles on the area to be treated

-- Mould the intermediate cloth over the leaves from both sides and then quickly wrap the outer cloth around everything, possibly fastening it with an adhesive bandage
+- Mold the intermediate cloth over the leaves from both sides and then quickly wrap the outer cloth around everything, possibly fastening it with an adhesive bandage

 - Duration of the treatment: 1-12 hours